Skip to main content

 Register under GST if approaching the threshold

-Rent payers making rent payments for business purposes may also enjoy ITC on rent, improving cash flow effectiveness.
-Engaging a tax expert at the time of filing is always a judicious decision.
+Tenants making rent payments for business purposes may also enjoy ITC on rent, improving cash flow effectiveness.
+This can help improve cash-flow efficiency.
+Consulting a qualified tax professional while filing returns can help ensure compliance and maximise eligible tax benefits.

 Landlords renting out to registered companies should pay close attention to GST registration requirements.
-Although the rental income is below ₹20 lakh, GST may still apply due to business-to-business (B2B) provisions.
-Eligibility conditions for mandatory registration are:
+Although the rental income is below ₹20 lakh (the threshold for mandatory GST registration), GST may still apply to the transaction.
+In such cases, the liability shifts to the tenant under the Reverse Charge Mechanism (RCM), rather than requiring the landlord to register.
+A landlord is required to register under GST when:

-Commercial property which is let on rent, generating taxable income
+• Commercial property which is let on rent, generating taxable income exceeding the registration threshold

-Total income (including rent) received over ₹20 lakh
+• Total income (including rent) received over ₹20 lakh a year (₹10 lakh in special category states)

 Compliance and Reporting: What You Need to Know

-Even after registration, landlords will be required to abide by varied GST provisions from time to time.
+Even after registration, landlords will be required to comply with various GST provisions from time to time.
 The following are the reporting regulations you should be aware of:

-Place of supply and GSTIN appropriately in all documents
+• Correctly mention the place of supply and GSTIN on all invoices and documents

 Claim ITC on GST Paid for Rent

 Tenants who occupy rented facilities for business purposes can claim ITC on GST paid, thereby reducing the overall tax cost.
-The property must be utilised only for business purposes, and the invoice must clearly indicate the amount of GST.
-For landlords, ITC is available on input services that are used on the rented facilities, like security, maintenance of the property, or brokerage.
+The property must be utilised exclusively for business purposes, and the invoice must clearly indicate the amount of GST separately from the rent.
+For landlords, ITC is available on input services used in rented facilities, such as security, property maintenance, or brokerage.

 Asserting ITC enhances liquidity and facilitates tax efficiency.
-People should include the benefits of ITC in dealing with commercial property leases, since this can be compatible with long-term personal finance management and wealth maximisation strategies.
+Landlords and tenants alike should factor the benefits of ITC into their approach to commercial property leases, as ITC can be compatible with long-term personal finance management and wealth maximisation strategies.

 Rental Property Repairs: Are You Able to Claim ITC?

-Yes, landlords can recover ITC on the cost of repairs or refurbishments of rented business properties, as long as such services are from registered providers and the input services are consumed directly for the purpose of earning rental income.
-Expenses relating to residential property are not typically admissible for ITC unless let for business use.
+Yes, landlords can recover ITC on the cost of repairs or refurbishments of rented business properties, as long as the services are provided by registered providers and the input services are consumed directly for the purpose of earning rental income.
+These costs must not be capitalised, as per Section 17(5) of the CGST Act, which blocks ITC on expenses capitalised toward immovable property.
+Expenses relating to residential property are not typically eligible for ITC unless the property is let out for business use.

 Place of supply plays a crucial role in identifying the applicable GST state code and tax jurisdiction.
-The legislation considers rental income as an immovable property service wherein the property location is the place of supply.
+As per Section 12(3) of the IGST Act, 2017, the law treats rental income as an immovable property service, with the property's location as the place of supply.

 Steps to determine the place of supply: